 JPE is a peer reviewed journal (ISSN: 1073-0451), one of the longest standing, Gold Open Access journals in the social sciences.
 It began in 1994 and welcomes submissions in English, French and Spanish.
 We encourage research into the linkages between political economy and human environmental impacts across different locations and academic disciplines.
-The approach used in the journal is political ecology, and authors should state how their work contributes to, or extends, this approach.
+The approach used in the journal is political ecology, and authors should state clearly how their work contributes to, or extends, this approach.
 An early statement of the founding editors' perspectives on the field of political ecology can be read here.
 Recent issues also provide a guide.

 Before submitting an article please see our author guidelines or contact the Editors.
 Always look at a current issue for formatting hints.
 The Editors managing articles are Simon Batterbury (University of Melbourne, Australia or in UK: speaks English and French) and Casey Walsh (UC Santa Barbara, USA: speaks English and Spanish).
 Founding editors at the University of Arizona are James Greenberg (speaks English and Spanish) and Thomas K. Park (speaks English, French and Arabic).
-Articles are double-refereed, which can take up to 3 months.
-JPE's copyright notice allows multiple copies of articles or reviews to be printed, but not sold, for educational purposes without requesting authorization.
-Requests for incorporation into books or other outlets for sale should pass to the Editors.
+The Masthead and Advisory Editorial Board are here: PDF.